weavere4/ISA616-Project2/README.md

+# Group 4 Project Overview

+We took on the first prompt "Geographic trends".
+We are trying to predict where students might want to move in the future based on where students have gone in the past based on graduates from 2019 to 2021.
+We will look into regional trends, salary differentials, and job categories.
+In order to create these insights, we will need to create a linear model, a confidence interval, and utilize maps.
+Our product will be intuitive for users of any background to understand.
+Our goal is to use the past data to create insights that can be applied to future graduating classes and have stronger prediction abilities.

 # Overview of the Repository

 The purpose of this repository is to interact with GitHub to access the files for our second project in ISA 616.
 Below, I also include details about GitHub to help you in working in this environment.